Vickyrrrrrr/Whatsapp-BOT/README.md

 This project is a scaffold for a WhatsApp chatbot that helps University of Lucknow students get the latest college information (notices, events, contacts, timetable, etc.).
 It uses Twilio's WhatsApp API for messaging and a small Flask webhook to respond.

+**✨ NEW: Now powered by Google Gemini AI!** Students can ask any question and get intelligent answers.

 Features
 - Responds to commands: `help`, `notices`, `events`, `contacts`, `timetable`, `latest <keyword>`
+- **🤖 AI-powered responses** for general questions using Google Gemini
 - Local JSON data store (`data/college_info.json`) which can be updated by an admin script
 - Instructions for Twilio setup and local testing using ngrok
 - Simple unit test for message parsing